Memory in Motion

 Pierre-Manuel Lemarchand & Emmanuel Piton, 2014, 8' 54 mins

 In the blink of an eye, a body confronts the memory of a place that may never have existed.
-Space wavers, and memory is perforated.
+Space wavers.
+Memory is perforated.

 Jennifer Reeves, 2013, 15' 52 mins

-A 2.5-year-old boy revels in all things tiny and huge around a farm.
-His father shares his delight in climbing, animals and bugs.
-A mother observes with a camera and then departs into flowing fields and forest.
-A fleeting landscape glows with the delicate tensions between distance & intimacy and wonders & pains of raising a young life.
-Black and white positive, negative and solarised images toned in copper and blue, and a soundscape of nature, song and the boy’s budding voice, evoke the texture of memory.
+A two-and-a-half-year-old boy revels in all things tiny and vast around a farm.
+His father shares his delight in climbing, animals, and bugs.
+A mother observes with a camera, then departs into flowing fields and forest.
+A fleeting landscape glows with the delicate tensions between distance and intimacy, wonder and pain, in the raising of a young life.
+Black-and-white positive, negative, and solarised images toned in copper and blue - alongside a soundscape of nature, song, and the boy's budding voice - evoke the texture of memory.

 Toyokoro